 As a community school for the arts, we cultivate individual creative strengths in a diverse, inclusive, collaborative and nurturing environment.

-Arts Together does not discriminate on the basis of race, gender, sexual orientation, national and ethnic origin, or religion in administration of its educational policies, admissions, financial assistance programs, or other school administered programs.
+Arts Together does not discriminate on the basis of race, gender identity or expression, sexual orientation, national and ethnic origin, or religion in administration of its educational policies, admissions, financial assistance programs, or other school administered programs.

 Arts Together is part of a Learning Community of eleven arts organizations that collaborate to advocate for and improve access to the arts for people with disabilities.
 This collective is funded in part by the City of Raleigh Arts Commission and the United Arts Council of Raleigh and Wake County.